jotaijs/jotai-devtools/README.md

   position?: 'top-right' | 'top-left' | 'bottom-right' | 'bottom-left';
   // Custom nonce to allowlist jotai-devtools specific inline styles via CSP nonce?: string;
   // We recommend keeping these options static. i.e. set it only once.
-Avoid connecting it to re-renderable state options?: {
+Avoid connecting it to a re-renderable state options?: {
     // Private atoms are used internally in atoms like `atomWithStorage` or `atomWithLocation`, etc. to manage state.
     // Defaults to `false`
     shouldShowPrivateAtoms?: boolean;
-    // Expands the JSON tree view on initial render on Atom Viewer tab, Timeline tab, etc.
+    // Expands the JSON tree view on initial render on the Atom Viewer tab, Timeline tab, etc.
     // Defaults to `false`
     shouldExpandJsonTreeViewInitially?: boolean;
     // The interval (in milliseconds) between each step of the time travel playback.